SquareMileApp/vagrantpress/README.md

 1. Clone the project.
 (There’s only master branch.)
 2. Run `vagrant plugin install vagrant-hostsupdater` from command line
 2. Run the command `vagrant up` from the directory
+3. Run `vagrant ssh`
+3. Run `sudo apt-get install language-pack-en`
-3. Open your browser to http://vagrantpress.dev
+4. Open your browser to http://vagrantpress.dev

 ## Working with the environment